Mikoto Misaka: In A Certain Scientific Railgun

 In A Certain Scientific Railgun, she appears as the series' main protagonist.
 In this series, it focuses more on her relationship with Kuroko Shirai, Kazari Uiharu, and Ruiko Saten.
-However, it does eventually cross-over with the story of Index, which it retells from her perspective, thus giving new background to several of the events of that series.
+However, it does eventually cross-over with the story of Magical Index, which it retells from her perspective, thus giving new background to several of the events of that series.
 She also appears in its spin-off series A Certain Scientific Railgun: Astral Buddy, as well as the series' other various spin-off media.

 Other appearances

 Mikoto appears in Kamachi's one-volume crossover series Toaru Majutsu no Heavy na Zashiki-warashi ga Kantan na Satsujinki no Konkatsu Jijou (とある魔術のへヴィーな座敷童が簡単な殺人妃の婚活事情).
 She also appears in the crossover video game Dengeki Bunko: Fighting Climax as a playable character.

 Mikoto makes a cameo appearance in the eighth episode of the anime series Okami-san and Her Seven Companions.
 She was presented as a potential candidate to be married to the young millionaire Nezumi Chūtaro.

+Mikoto appears in the Death Battle episode "Killua VS Misaka (Hunter X Hunter VS A Certain Magical Index)", in which she fights and kills Killua Zoldyck from Hunter × Hunter.